Yuh Nung Jan: Biography

 In line with his research interests as an undergraduate, Jan began his graduate studies at Caltech with the intention to study theoretical physics.
 However, research seminars at Caltech and a conversation with Max Delbrück, a winner of the 1969 Nobel Prize, inspired Yuh Nung to switch fields to biology.
 Max Delbrück would become his Ph.D. advisor which was particularly formative given that Delbrück was also a physicist who later switched fields to biological physics.
 Jan's Ph.D. studies were focused on studying the perception of sensory signals by a single-celled fungus.
-Although he was in the same thesis lab as Lily Jan, their research paths were distinct and they would in fact not begin their life-long scientific collaboration or publish together until after they graduated Caltech with their degrees.

 As he approached graduation, Yuh Nung would come across a publication by the scientist Seymour Benzer detailing opportunities associated with correlating fly embryo morphology with functional behavior.
 Inspired by opportunities associated with such lines of research, Yuh Nung decided to pursue post-doctoral studies in the field.
 In preparation for this shift in research, he and Lily Jan spent a summer at Cold Spring Harbor learning techniques in experimental neuroscience.
 This would mark the start of their life-long collaboration in the experimental laboratory and later in their roles as independent investigators.
 Upon joining the Benzer laboratory as post-docs later that year, they would build their first experimental set-up together, an electrophysiology rig.
 Their early collaborative research in the Benzer group was focused on uncovering the basis for defects in synaptic transmission.
 A series of mutant flies, named Shaker, with uncontrolled muscle contractions proved crucial to these endeavors and set the stage for some of their most significant contributions in the field of neuroscience.